uuranus/compose-animations/README.md

-# compose-animation-playgroun
+# compose-animations
-Various Useful Effects  with Jetpack Compose
+A collection of animations from popular apps like Instagram, YouTube, and Twitter with Jetpack Compose

 # Instagram
 |pc upload complete| heart |